lllyasviel/Fooocus/docker.md

 ### Update the container manually

-When you are using `docker compose up --build` continuously, the container is not updated to the latest version of Fooocus automatically.
+When you are using `docker compose up` continuously, the container is not updated to the latest version of Fooocus automatically.
-Run `git pull` before executing `docker compose up --build` to update Fooocus.
+Run `git pull` before executing `docker compose build --no-cache` to build an image with the latest Fooocus version.
+You can then start it with `docker compose up`

 ### Import models, outputs
 If you want to import files from models or the outputs folder, you can uncomment the following settings in the [docker-compose.yml](docker-compose.yml):